 The FE sector

-The college sector has a longer tradition of psychology teaching, and there is a well-established training course called the TQFE (teaching qualification in further education) available.
-Some colleges may be willing to employ psychology graduates without this, and allow them to train on the job, especially if they already have classroom experience.
+The college sector has a longer tradition of psychology teaching, and there is a well-established teacher education course called the TQFE (teaching qualification in further education) available.
+Some colleges may be willing to employ psychology graduates without this and allow them to train on the job, especially if they already have classroom experience.

 It is worth noting, too, that many college lecturers in Scotland deliver Psychology in secondary schools, going out weekly to deliver the N5 and Higher to schools who do not have their own psychology departments.
 In some cases, it is the pupils that travel to college once or twice a week.
 Because of this crossover between the sectors, it would be an advantage for lecturers to be GTCS registered as described above.
-In fact, I know of some for whom their entire teaching timetable consists of school visits.
+In fact, I know of some college staff whose entire teaching timetable consists of school visits.

 Nature of the courses